-- The District has identified a Liaison to the Department of Public Health (LDPH) who serves as the liaison to the LADPH in the event of a COVID-19 cluster or outbreak.
+- 1. The District has identified a Liaison to the Department of Public Health (LDPH) who serves as the liaison to the LADPH in the event of a COVID-19 cluster or outbreak.
 The LDPH for Lancaster School District is the Jennifer Sampson, the Coordinator of School Safety and Emergency Management.
 She can be reached at Pupil Safety and Attendance, (661) 723-0351 x.
-468. - The school principal is designated as the School COVID-19 Compliance Officer, responsible for establishing and enforcing all COVID-19 safety protocols and ensuring that staff and students receive education about COVID-19. - 3.
+468. - 2.
+The school principal is designated as the School COVID-19 Compliance Officer, responsible for establishing and enforcing all COVID-19 safety protocols and ensuring that staff and students receive education about COVID-19. - 3.
 The District has established COVID-19 Compliance Task Force (CTF) at each school and district office site charged with establishing and enforcing COVID-19 prevention and safety protocols.
 The task force is comprised of: - a.
 Administrator(s) who is the Compliance Officer - b.
 School nurse - c.
 Health clerk, as necessary - d.
 TAL rep or member - e.
 CSEA rep or member - f.
 Any other employee of the school or district deemed necessary

-- 4. The CTF at each school will be responsible for following the LADPH decision pathway for persons who have not yet been tested for COVID-19 but screen positive for symptoms prior to entry to the facility or while at the facility. - 5.
-A plan for the isolation of students who have symptoms consistent with COVID-19 infection. - 6.
-A plan to offer testing to those who were exposed to a case while at the facility.
+4. The CTF at each school will be responsible for following the LADPH decision pathway for persons who have not yet been tested for COVID-19 but screen positive for symptoms prior to entry to the facility or while at the facility.